decksplain/decksplain.github.io/_games/rummy.md

 round-time: 15 - 30 minutes
 ---

-**Objective:** Be the first player to use all your cards and have the lowest points left in your hand
+**Objective:** Be the first player to use all your cards or have the lowest points left in your hand

 **Setup:**